 - Functionality of Downspout

-Downspouts also vary in the material that they are made out of, including aluminum and vinyl.
+Downspouts also vary in the material that they are made out of, for example, aluminum and vinyl gutters.

 If you are not careful, here is a list of things that can come about as a result!